 intricate combination of flexibility, elasticity, and strength predisposing them to pain and weakness.
-(1) The hand and its motions involve many muscle tendons that start in the hand or insert into it from outside the hand like external tendons from the forearm.
+(1) The hand and its motions involve many muscle tendons that originate in the hand or insert into it from outside the hand like external tendons from the forearm.
 (2)

 In tendinitis, these muscle tendons may thicken and develop pain due to overuse or non-ergonomic equipment or poor form while using